 Featuring music and lyrics by three-time Grammy winner Bruce Hornsby, Stranger has lyrics by Chip deMatteo and a book by Clay McLeod Chapman.

-Musical staging is by Tony winner Scott Wise (Jerome Robbins' Broadway).
-Musical direction is by Kimberly Grigsby (Spider-Man Turn Off the Dark).
+Musical staging is by Tony winner Scott Wise ( Jerome Robbins' Broadway).
+Musical direction is by Kimberly Grigsby ( Spider-Man Turn Off the Dark).
 Director Rando won the Direction Tony Award for Urinetown.

-The reading cast features Terence Archie (Ragtime), Eugene Barry-Hill (The Magdalene), Lisa Brescia (The Times They Are-a-Changin'), Ken Cavett (Taking Pictures), John Ellison Conlee (The Constant Wife), Riley Costello (Everyday Rapture), Rosa Curry (The Rocky Horror Show), Charles Franklin, Ron Holgate (1776, Kiss Me, Kate), Rachel Bay Jones (Women on the Verge of a Nervous Breakdown), Garrett Long (Bonnie and Clyde), Marissa O'Donnell and Karl Warden (La Cage aux Follies).
+The reading cast features Terence Archie ( Ragtime), Eugene Barry-Hill ( The Magdalene), Lisa Brescia ( The Times They Are-a-Changin'), Ken Cavett ( Taking Pictures), John Ellison Conlee ( The Constant Wife), Riley Costello ( Everyday Rapture), Rosa Curry ( The Rocky Horror Show), Charles Franklin, Ron Holgate ( 1776, Kiss Me, Kate), Rachel Bay Jones ( Women on the Verge of a Nervous Breakdown), Garrett Long ( Bonnie and Clyde), Marissa O'Donnell and Karl Warden ( La Cage aux Follies).

+In Stranger, Jim Reynolds ( John Ellison Conlee) is a hometown hero — the high school football star who married his high school sweetheart (Lisa Brescia), went to medical school and returned to his small town in southern Virginia to become a doctor and raise his family.
+But he is haunted by the death of his younger brother when they were teens.
+Jim's teenage son aches to escape the town and his father's shadow.
 "A stranger appears, driving slowly through town day after day, leaving a growing sense of anxiety in his wake," according to production notes.
 "Soon the rumors start as the town speculates about the stranger in their midst.
 Fear and paranoia continue to grow until a child goes missing and the town, lead by Jim, mounts a manhunt for the stranger in the car.
 Jim finally confronts the stranger, and his own demons."

 The music draws from a variety of influences including pop, bluegrass, modern classical and jazz.